jorgezerpa/schnnel-hero-figma-plugin/README.md

+# Schnnel Hero (Hero section generator for Figma)

+This plugin displays a ready-to-edit hero or banner wireframe.
+When the plugin is open, a modal is displayed on the screen, on this modal user can click to select one template, and this will be rendered on the working table.

-Below are the steps to get your plugin running.
+## Below are the steps to get your plugin running.
 You can also find instructions at:

   https://www.figma.com/plugin-docs/setup/